hwanglab/rnaseq_workshop/01_prep_rnaseq_analysis.md

 # Preparing RNA-seq analysis
-In this session, we learn what the requirement are before we start to do data analysis.
+In this session, we learn what the requirement is before we start to do data analysis.

 ## Definitions
 - Reference genome - The nucleotide sequence of the chromosomes of a species.
 Genes are the functional units of a reference genome and gene annotations describe the structure of transcripts expressed from those gene loci.